Friday, November 25, 2011

 It is beautiful in the swamps around Tampa right now (November).
 The bald cypresses, for a very short time, turn all kinds of wonderful shades orange (as you see in the photo), losing their leaves and remaining 'bald' until springtime.

 I have started a new gallery on Fine Art America for my Wild Florida pictures.
-Click here to see more: Wild Florida
+Click to see:

 DaisyMom51 said...